Easy Ground Pork Chili Verde with Black Beans – Perfect Weeknight Dinner

 - Prepare: Chop the onions, garlic, bell pepper, jalapeno pepper, tomatillos and tomatoes and set them aside

 - Heat the oil over medium-high heat.
 Once the oil is hot, add the ground pork.
 Reduce the heat to low heat and cook until the pork is almost cooked through.
+Add the onions and garlic, cook for a few minutes longer.

-- Add the onions and garlic, cook for a few minutes and add 2 tablespoons chipotle chili powder, 1 jalapeno pepper – chopped, 3 cups chopped tomatillos, 1 1/2 cups chopped tomatoes
+- Stir in 2 tablespoons chipotle chili powder, 1 jalapeno pepper – chopped, 3 cups chopped tomatillos, 1 1/2 cups chopped tomatoes

-- Remove the cover and stir in the beans simmer on low until beans are heated through.
+- Cover and simmer on low heat for at least 30 minutes.
+Remove the cover and stir in the beans.
+Simmer on low until beans are heated through.

 - Just before serving, add the juice of one lime and sprinkle with fresh cilantro.